THE HUMAN BIORHYTHM

 What does the whole thing have to do with artificial light and lighting now?

 Very simple: with good lighting adapted to the course of the day, we can influence and even restore the human biorhythm at the workplace, for example.
 The keyword here is dynamic lighting according to the HCL principle (Human Centric Lighting), the human being is at the centre of the lighting concept.
 The dynamic lighting imitates the course of the day, in light intensity, direction and also light colour.
 This makes a significant contribution to well-being and increased performance.
 The body is not unnecessarily stressed.

 Different types of lighting are also very useful at home – who needs stimulating daylight on their sofa in the evening?
 Conversely, during the day, especially in rooms with little or no natural light, we should ensure that there is sufficient and stimulating lighting.
 This is especially important during the dark season.

 If we understand and observe these correlations, we can live in harmony with our inner clock and our biorhythm!

 With the LED illuminants from SEGULA we can offer a good lighting solution for many applications!

 A beautiful tube from the SEGULA Bright Line – with a colour temperature of 4200 Kelvin and high lumen output of 4250 lumen.
-As a contrast, e.g. for cosy hours on the sofa, a golden Rustika with 2000 Kelvin warm white colour and vintage character.
+As a contrast, e.g. for cosy hours on the sofa, a smokey grey Rustika with 1900 Kelvin warm white colour and vintage character.
 So we find the ideal solution for every room!